ObolNetwork/obol-docs/docs/int/quickstart/advanced/monitoring.md

 5. Finally, save and apply the configuration file.
 Prometheus should now trigger alerts based on these rules.

-For alerts specific to Charon/Alpha, refer to the alerting rules available on this [ObolNetwork/monitoring](https://github.com/ObolNetwork/monitoring/tree/main/alerting-rules).
+For alerts specific to Charon/Beta, refer to the alerting rules available on this [ObolNetwork/monitoring](https://github.com/ObolNetwork/monitoring/tree/main/alerting-rules).

 ## Understanding Alert Rules

-1. `ClusterBeaconNodeDown`This alert is activated when the beacon node in a specified Alpha cluster is offline.
+1. `ClusterBeaconNodeDown`This alert is activated when the beacon node in a specified Beta cluster is offline.
 The beacon node is crucial for validating transactions and producing new blocks.
 Its unavailability could disrupt the overall functionality of the cluster.
-2. `ClusterBeaconNodeSyncing`This alert indicates that the beacon node in a specified Alpha cluster is synchronizing, i.e., catching up with the latest blocks in the cluster.
+2. `ClusterBeaconNodeSyncing`This alert indicates that the beacon node in a specified Beta cluster is synchronizing, i.e., catching up with the latest blocks in the cluster.
-3. `ClusterNodeDown`This alert is activated when a node in a specified Alpha cluster is offline.
+3. `ClusterNodeDown`This alert is activated when a node in a specified Beta cluster is offline.
-4. `ClusterMissedAttestations`:This alert indicates that there have been missed attestations in a specified Alpha cluster.
+4. `ClusterMissedAttestations`:This alert indicates that there have been missed attestations in a specified Beta cluster.
 Missed attestations may suggest that validators are not operating correctly, compromising the security and efficiency of the cluster.
 5. `ClusterInUnknownStatus`: This alert is designed to activate when a node within the cluster is detected to be in an unknown state.
 The condition is evaluated by checking whether the maximum of the app_monitoring_readyz metric is 0.
-6. `ClusterInsufficientPeers`:This alert is set to activate when the number of peers for a node in the Alpha M1 Cluster #1 is insufficient.
+6. `ClusterInsufficientPeers`:This alert is set to activate when the number of peers for a node in the Beta M2 Cluster #1 is insufficient.
 The condition is evaluated by checking whether the maximum of the **`app_monitoring_readyz`** equals 4.
-7. `ClusterFailureRate`: This alert is activated when the failure rate of the Alpha M1 Cluster #1 exceeds a certain threshold.
+7. `ClusterFailureRate`: This alert is activated when the failure rate of the Beta M2 Cluster #1 exceeds a certain threshold.
-8. `ClusterVCMissingValidators`: This alert is activated if any validators in the Alpha M1 Cluster #1 are missing.
+8. `ClusterVCMissingValidators`: This alert is activated if any validators in the Beta M2 Cluster #1 are missing.
 9. `ClusterHighPctFailedSyncMsgDuty`: This alert is activated if a high percentage of sync message duties failed in the cluster.
 The alert is activated if the sum of the increase in failed duties tagged with "sync_message" in the last hour divided by the sum of the increase in total duties tagged with "sync_message" in the last hour is greater than 0.1.
 10. `ClusterNumConnectedRelays`: This alert is activated if the number of connected relays in the cluster falls to 0.
 11. PeerPingLatency: 1.
 This alert is activated if the 90th percentile of the ping latency to the peers in a cluster exceeds 500ms within 2 minutes.